Sivaparthasarathy123/HDL_BITS_Solutions/README.md

 Key Features :

-  => Complete topic-wise coverage of HDL BITS questions => Solutions for all questions available on the platform => Well-structured, readable, and synthesizable Verilog code => Each solution is commented clearly, explaining the logic and methodology => Organized by topics, making it easy to navigate and learn systematically => Ideal as a reference for study, projects, or interview preparation
+  => Complete topic-wise coverage of HDL BITS questions.
+  => Solutions for all questions available on the platform.
+  => Well-structured, readable, and synthesizable Verilog code.
+  => Each solution is commented clearly, explaining the logic and methodology.
+  => Organized by topics, making it easy to navigate and learn systematically.
+  => Ideal as a reference for study, projects, or interview preparation.

 Topics Covered :